 This is what the base does.
 Its ability always operates while the base is in the middle of the table.
 It's sort of a combination of Special, Ongoing, and Awesome.
-Game Over, Man!

-At the end of any turn that someone reaches 15 VP, the player with the most victory for the most, keep playing turns until there isn't.
-No sharing!
-Except for your two factions.
-You guys are BFFs.
-Some restrictions apply.
+TERMS AND RESTRICTIONS Some restrictions apply.
 See rules for details.
 Supplies limited.
 Affect: A card is affected if it is moved, returned, destroyed, or has an action attached.